Margaret River ICON Chardonnay 2019

 $15.00eachCustom Label Designer

 This awesome oaked Margaret River Chardonnay 2019 was barrel fermented and then spent 8 months in new French oak barrels.
 The wine displays rich fruit flavours of melon, peach and green citrus notes combined with integrated oak creaminess on the palate.
 The wine is elegant and refined and will age spectacularly with increased intensity and oak flavours.

 Comments from Wine Buyer Steve:

-This is a stunning barrel fermented 2016 Chardonnay.
+This is a stunning barrel-fermented 2019 Chardonnay.
 With a total maturation of 8 months in barrel.
 Succulent aromas of nectarine, peach and suggestions of tropical pineapple are enhanced by the sweet vanillin barrel character.
-The Malolactic fermentation together with a tight acid structure ensure great texture, flavour and longevity.
+The Malolactic fermentation together with a tight acid structure ensures great texture, flavour and longevity.
 The oak integration is amazing together with the fresh flavours of peach and melon and fine citrus flavours.
 This is a Chardonnay that is going to get better and better with age This is exceptional value at $15.00 per bottle.

 My Score 94/100 WACC Gold Medal.

 The winery that produced this fantastic Margaret River Chardonnay 2019 is a very small family operation.
 The winery itself was established in 1985 and all wines produced are from single vineyard fruit.
 A winery this small hand picks the grapes and put a lot of love into the finished product.
 We are very lucky to be given a small parcel of this magnificent oaked Chardonnay.